LinguaPhylo/LPhyBeastTest/README.md

 4. `sbatch install-pkgs.sl`, which installs lphybeast, LPhyBeastExt and their dependencies, then call lphybeast to saves XMLs into the subfolder `xmls`.

-5. `ls -l xmls` or alternatively `vi install-pkgs.txt`, after the job is done.
+5. `ls lphybeast/ xmls/` to check files, or alternatively `vi install-pkgs.txt` to check messages, after the job is done.

 ### Run XMLs and analyse log

-6. run `runBEAST.sh` under $HOME/LPhyBeastTest.
+6. run `runBEAST.sh` under $HOME/LPhyBeastTest, which will submit one job for each tutorial for testing.

 7. after all jobs are done, transfer the entire subfolder `xmls` to the local, such as `scp -r mahuika:$HOME/LPhyBeastTest/xmls/ $LOCAL/LPhyBeastTest/lphybeast`.
 The subfolder should contain all beast results.